avneesh0612/hashnode-blogs/cktjsvaga00wt2ws18jio23ve.md

 I am 13 year old web developer, content creator, technical writer, and student.
 I love to make beautiful and interactive websites with Next.js.
 I also like to document my journey and teach others by writing articles about what I am learning.

 ## How I started Programming?
  Last year (2020) I saw a video on youtube with the title "Let's Build a GOOGLE Clone with REACT JS for Beginners!".
 I was fascinated to see that you can build such awesome things by learning to program.
-So I started learning to learn about web development.
+So I started learning about web development.

 ## How I became a technical writer?
 A friend of mine who was into technical writing suggested me to start writing.
 With the help of his guidance, I wrote my first article on Medium.
 Ever since I have been writing articles on different platforms but at the end loving Hashnode the most.